 Overnight: Luxor | Breakfast, Lunch

-Toda we visit Karnak Temple, more than a temple, Karnak is a spectacular complex of sanctuaries, pylons, statuettes and obelisks.
-Built on a grand scale, Karnak is probably Egypt’s finest ancient temple.
-Free afternoon or wander along Luxor’s historic waterfront.
+Toda we visit Karnak Temple, more than a temple, Karnak is a spectacular complex of sanctuaries, pylons, statuettes, and obelisks.
+Built on a grand scale, Karnak is probably Egypt's finest ancient temple.
+Free afternoon or wander along Luxors historic waterfront.
 This evening, we travel in horse-drawn carriages to the illuminated Temple of Luxor where we enjoy a tour in the cool evening air.
-Rest of evening free.
+Rest of the evening is free.

 Overnight: Luxor | Breakfast